 These parameters gave me a sample of 331 wide receivers.
 Next, I broke them into two groups.

-- Sophomore receivers who posted at least 0.7 yards per team pass attempt (YTMA) in their rookie year
+- Sophomore receivers who posted at least 0.7 yards per team attempt (YTMA) in their rookie year

 - All other players (including rookies, players in year three and beyond, and sophomores who did not reach 0.7 YTMA)

-For those unfamiliar with YTMA, it is calculated by dividing a player’s receiving yards by the number of passes their team attempted in games they played.
+For those unfamiliar with YTMA, it is calculated by dividing a player’s receiving yards by the number of plays their team attempted in games they played.
 Commonly used in dynasty analysis, I am introducing it here to separate players who were particularly effective as rookies from those who weren’t.

 Playcalling tendencies can change from year to year, but every relevant sophomore receiver in 2022 has the same quarterback as they did in 2021.
 This is the rationale for using a stat that is playcalling-agnostic but not quarterback-agnostic.

 The 0.7 YTMA cutoff is arbitrary, but I will explore what happens when it’s adjusted later on.
 For brevity’s sake, from here forward I will be referring to the two groups as “good sophomores” and “other receivers” respectively.

 Good Sophomores Are Good

 Let’s compare how often these two groups of receivers outperformed their positional ADP based on positional points per game.